 1. Wear personal protective equipment one common GMP mistake is not wearing your safety glasses.
 Your eyes are too precious not to protect them.
 Always wear your safety glasses, safety shoes, respirators, and other personal protective equipment.
 Take the time to think things through.
 Stay alert, and trust your instincts.
 Avoid situations that look potentially dangerous, and let your supervisors or others know.
 Read the Material Safety Data Sheets (MSDS) for all materials that you work with.

 2. Read and observe all labels and signs.
 I once saw an experienced operator suspect that a vendor had changed the process on a raw material because the label "looked different" Read all labels and signs carefully.
 Check for "released" stickers.
 Ensure that the material has not expired and that its the correct material.
-Caution and warning signs in your plant should be printed in all languages spoken in the plant
+Caution and warning signs in your plant should be printed in all languages spoken in the plant.

 3. Be especially careful around breaks, when you are tired, called away, and so on.
-GMP and safety violations occur most often right before break times, before lunch, before your shift is over, when it's time to go home, when someone interrupts you or breaks your train of thought, and so on.
+GMP regulation and safety violations occur most often right before break times, before lunch, before your shift is over, when it's time to go home, when someone interrupts you or breaks your train of thought, and so on.
 Be especially vigilant during those times.
 The most common injuries in our business seem to be hand and back injuries, so use proper lifting techniques, slow down, and think about what you are about to do before putting your hands or back at risk.

 4. Wear only appropriate clothing.
 In most companies, supervisors are responsible for providing on-the-job training (including training in proper attire, such as sterile gowning) and then monitoring employees to make sure that they are wearing appropriate clothing.
 One common GMP error is not wearing your lab coat while you are in the laboratory (or visitors or contractors not wearing hair coverings, shoe coverings, lab coats, and so on).
 Splashes can be dangerous and can ruin your clothes.
 When visiting bulk chemical plants, don't wear designer suits or shoes.

 Another common error is wearing your lab coat or plant uniform outside the building.
 Some 483 observations noted that employees were smoking outside of buildings while wearing their plant uniforms.
-Some types of jewelry are not allowed in certain areas.
+Some types of jewellery are not allowed in certain areas.
 Check with your supervisor if you're not sure.

 5. Keep surfaces and equipment clean.
 Follow approved cleaning procedures, and use approved cleaning solutions, People have become sick and in the most serious case that I'm aware of, have died — because cleaning was inadequate, and the cleaning process had never been validated.
 One of the first things that investigators or visitors notice when they visit your plant is the facility's general cleanliness.
 Don't stack cardboard boxes in the hallways.
 Before you use a piece of equipment, ensure that it was cleaned by checking the "Cleaned Equipment" tag or the equipment logbook.
-If possible, open the equipment and look inside to make sure that no rinse water (or a Brillo pad!) was accidentally left behind.
+If possible, open the equipment and look inside to make sure that no rinse water was accidentally left behind.

 6. Wash your hands.
 Most pharmaceutical plants have signs in the bathrooms reminding employees to wash their hands before returning to the plant.
 If you've ever put your hand on a plate and cultured the bacteria present, you know that bacteria are everywhere, in large quantities, although omnipresent in life, they are not something that any one of us wants in our medicines or injectables.